TrevorAyl/tally-timer/README.md

 - Ask your director why we have 100 cameras when they only use 12

 ## Controls:
-Every time a tally object is updated, the tallies object will be written to disk.
-However, if you would like to do it manually for fun you can use `ctl+p`.
+Every time a tally object is updated, it is stored to an array and the previous tallies object label is appended to disk as an EDL line using current time as the outPoint.

-Additionally, to break and print a report to the console, press `ctl+c` like normal.
+To break press `ctl+c` like normal (will use current time as outpoint for last tally cut).